TechGrounds-Cloud8/cloud8-archana-sekarr/PROJECT-01/03_Decision_Documentation.md

 ## Backup

 The created vault is also encrypted at rest to ensure data is safe.
+And back up is